ranma/arm-mcu/stm32f4/README.txt

 Test Platform

-   This framework is validated on the [2]STM32F4 Discovery, [3]FEZ Cerb40, [4]Netduino Plus 2, [5]MINI-M4-STM32, and [6]NUCLEO-F411RE development
+   This framework is validated on the [2]STM32F4 Discovery, [3]FEZ Cerb40, [4]Netduino Plus 2, [5]MINI-M4 for STM32, [6]STM32 M4 Clicker, and
-   boards.
+   [7]NUCLEO-F411RE development boards.

-   Tested on 7 May 2015 with gcc 4.9.2.
+   Tested on 27 May 2015 with gcc 4.9.2.
      __________________________________________________________________

-   Questions or comments to Philip Munts [7]phil@munts.net
+   Questions or comments to Philip Munts [8]phil@munts.net

    $Id$